Roy Noakes

 Training and Influences

-After National Service and with support from the Goldsmiths Company, Roy studied at the City and Guilds Institute.
+After National Service and with support from the Goldsmiths Company, Noakes studied at the City and Guilds Institute.
 There, Bernard Sindall introduced him to both Classical and Renaissance sculpture, as well as contemporary European artists such as Giacomo Manzù, Arturo Martini and Medardo Rosso.

 Developing a Figurative Language